 She was quite prone to boredom and mild depression when not challenged.
 She often seemed to have an equally cavalier attitude towards her duties as she had towards her survival on the surface, but when it truly mattered, she would be the last one to give a bloody inch.
 For Evelyn was actually deeply loyal to institutions, if one cared to scratch past the surface and not expect her to follow all the more unimportant regulations.
 Her concept of belonging to the Federation was a large part of her identity, but she refused to discuss the sore topic of the Fleet being corrupted.

 Like most who lose parents in their youth, Evelyn had abandonment issues.
 She rarely made long-lasting relationships of any kind with men or women.
 Solitary, she did not console herself by surrounding herself with others, however ironic it was that her lone wolf personality-type tended to attract others.
 Her suave, unpolished charm even seduced men and women who initially found her repellent, as if the level of sauciness that her behavior emitted clouded their better judgement.

 Her quite short frame was covered in scars from the time she worked in London as a doorkeeper, but the worst she had were those she drew while fleeing the Federation and loosing her Valkyrie - insisting on keeping them instead of letting Nicander remove the scar tissue.
 This was to remind herself of her failure, she has stated, and because she'd rather keep scars than tattoos.
 When not wearing her wrinkled white-collar uniform or flight jacket, she exclusively donned as casual clothing as possible, unless there was an absolute need for her to wear something else.
-She was mostly seen in denim trousers and t-shirts.
+She was mostly seen in denim trousers and tank tops.